daveruiz/doom-nano/README.md

 - Sprites are working too, though has some issues hiding them behind walls because memory limitations (the z-buffer precision has been limited a lot to make it smalle).
 - You can move through the map, collide with walls, collect items and interact with enemies.
 I could also add the jogging effect, like Doom´s one.
 - The enemies IA, despite is very simple, I think works very well and it´s enough for the purpose of the game.
 Looks very similar to Imp enemy from original Doom.
 - Currently I´m using 99% of program memory, which doesn´t let me adds more code.
-I need to research how to optimize my code to make it smaller.
+I need to research how to optimize it to make it smaller.

 To do:
 - Make possible kill enemies.